wtfd/wtfd.github.io/index.md

 This service automatically generates high quality video presentations from the text scripts!

+### Here is how it works:

+    1. Create a transcript in Markdown
+    2. Break it down to slides using special markup
+    3. Add tables, charts, graphics...
+    4. Submit the transcript
+    5. Get video presentation with a voiceover!

 ### Example

 **First,** take a look at **[this page](https://facebook.github.io/react/docs/installation.html)**.